salan223/SphereMovie/doc/sprint2/standups.md

 # Standup 3 - November 29th, 2024
 ## Murtaza Hussaini
-  1. Worked on:
+  1. Worked on: Tested and optimized the search functionality for better accuracy and performance.
-  2. Commit to:
+  2. Commit to: Assisting with testing the overall app and reviewing code for sprint completion.
-  3. Done by:
+  3. Done by: December 3rd, 2024.
   4. Blockers: None

 ## Karishma Maharjan